dsccommunity/CertificateDsc/ReadMe.md

 * Updated xPfxImport with support for the CurrentUser value
 * Updated xPfxImport with validationset for the Store parameter
 * Added new resource: xCertificateImport
+* Fixed xCertReq to support CA Root Name with spaces

 ### 1.1.0.0
 * Added new resource: xPfxImport